-For years, the National Board for Certified Counselors (NBCC) has advocated for the development of an occupational series for professional counselors.
+For years, NBCC has advocated for the development of an occupational series for professional counselors.
 Creation of an occupational series for counselors is integral to federal government employment and national parity.
 The lack of an occupational series forces counselors who work for the federal government to be employed in: